systelab/systelab-components/src/app/systelab-components/README.md

 systelab-components is a set of components that use wide accepted and adopted standard technologies like Angular and Bootstrap, as well as other popular libraries.
 Please read the ATTRIBUTION.md file for a complete list of dependencies.

-Bootstrap 4 knowledge will be very useful to understand and use the library, as we rely on it.
+Bootstrap 4 knowledge will be very useful to understand and use the library, as is founded on it.

 ## Using the library

-In order to use the library, the first thing will be add the package in your package.json
+In order to use the library, the first thing will be to add it in your package.json

 ```bash
 npm install systelab-components --save